Are you SAD? You’re not alone. Seasonal Affective Disorder is more common than you may think.

-The most effective treatments for SAD include talk therapy, medication and light therapy.
+The most effective treatments for Seasonal Affective Disorder include talk therapy, medication and light therapy.
 Speaking with a professional counselor can also help address self-care and coping skills.
 Medication can lessen the symptoms of SAD and medical professionals often prescribe SSRIs (Selective Serotonin Reuptake Inhibitors) for depression and SAD.
 SSRIs work by blocking the reabsorption of serotonin in the brain.

 Light therapy can also be an effective treatment.
 Light therapy involves being exposed to bright, artificial light on a daily basis for 20 to 60 minutes.
 Light therapy lamps can be purchased online and have been found to be very effective in treating SAD.